 A lot of things go through your visitor's mind.
 They will ask questions like; Do I know you?
 Or how will I know this is legit?

-YouTubers often create contents that teaches people something (Value) before pitching (Selling).
+YouTubers often create content that teaches people something (Value) before pitching (Selling) them something.

 Take, for example.
 Let's say you are in the beauty niche, and the product you are trying to sell is a female wig.